Skip to content

 XDP_USE_NEED_WAKEUP

 By default, drivers will pro-actively check the TX and FILL rings to see if work needs to be done.
-By setting the XDP_USE_NEED_WAKEUP flag while binding the socket you tell the driver to never pro-actively checks the ring buffers, rater the process is now responsible for triggering this via syscalls.
+By setting the XDP_USE_NEED_WAKEUP flag while binding the socket you tell the driver to never pro-actively check the ring buffers, rather the process is now responsible for triggering this via syscalls.

 When XDP_USE_NEED_WAKEUP is set, the consuming of the FILL ring buffer must be triggered by a recvfrom syscall like so: